meistro57/Nexus-AI/backend/README.md

 - `GET  /agents` – list available agents
 - `POST /agents/{name}/test` – run an agent with a prompt for quick testing

+Agent plugins can be dropped into `app/plugins` and will be loaded automatically at startup.
+An example `uppercase` plugin is included.